alephium/old-wiki/src/Frequently-Asked-Questions.md

 3. PoS tends to be more centralized, as you could see from the DeFi projects
 4. PoS is more vulnerable to some DeFi attacks like MEV

 ### Documents mention up to 10K TPS.
-But i see we are currently way below 100 TPS
+Why do i see that we are currently way below 100 TPS?

 Let’s break it down in two parts: Estimation and actual Testing.